 In San Jose, they try to contain traffic by restricting driving days according to the last number of your license plate.

-For anyone who is complaining about the price of gas in the states, they haven’t driven here or Europe.
 The cost of gas per liter is around 700 colones.
 So 3.78 liters in a gallon equals to 2,646 colones which is a little over $5 a gallon!

 They don’t do self service at gas stations so when you pull up, tell the attendant you want llena de regular por favor (or diesel depending on the car).